carl-wallace/rust-pki/certval/README.md

 ## Sample Usage

-The [PITTv3](../pittv3/index.html) application provides means of exercising the certval library and can serve as sample code for usage of the library.
+The [PITTv3](../pittv3/index.html) application uses the certval library and can serve as sample code for usage of the library.

 ## Status